Ledger-Enquirer: History

+Early History

+The Enquirer was only the fourth newspaper founded in Georgia, as a weekly paper supporting states' rights and Governor George Troup.
+After Lamar's wife passed in 1830 he sold the paper and retired from Georgia politics.
+Subsequent editors supported Whig politicians.
+The paper switched to publishing daily in 1859.
+When Southern states discussed the possibility of secession from the Union, the Enquirer was one of the rare Southern papers to call for cooperation; but after secession became official, it decided to support the decision.

-In 1874, the Columbus Enquirer, until then a weekly publication, merged with Columbus's first daily newspaper, the Daily Sun, to form the Columbus Enquirer-Sun.
+In 1874, the Columbus Enquirer merged with Columbus's first daily newspaper, the Daily Sun, to form the Columbus Enquirer-Sun.
 The paper was published under this name for many years before eventually reverting to the name Columbus Enquirer.
 The paper was purchased by R. W. Page in 1930.
 For many years the morning Columbus Enquirer and the afternoon Columbus Ledger, a paper founded in 1886, and also owned by R. W. Page, published a combined Sunday paper known as the Sunday Ledger-Enquirer.
-Knight Newspapers acquired the company in 1973, and in 1988 the papers merged the daily edition as well, adopting the name Columbus Ledger-Enquirer.
-Knight Ridder was acquired by The McClatchy Company in 2006.
-Beginning Nov.
-16, 2019, the Ledger-Enquirer began printing just six days a week, offering a Saturday newspaper in digital-only form.
-In June 2024, the newspaper announced it will reduce its print frequency to two days a week.

 1926 Pulitzer Prize

 The Columbus Enquirer-Sun was awarded the 1926 Pulitzer Prize for Public Service "for the service which it rendered in its brave and energetic fight against the Ku Klux Klan; against the enactment of a law barring the teaching of evolution; against dishonest and incompetent public officials and for justice to the Negro and against lynching."
+The prize was awarded to the paper's owners, Julia Collier Harris and Julian Harris–son of author Joel Chandler Harris.